Herman Dunlap

-Herman Pythias Dunlap (10 March 1908 - 15 May 1978) was an American Negro league outfielder in the 1930s.
+Herman Pythias Dunlap (10 March 1908 - 15 May 1978) was an American Negro league baseball outfielder in the 1930s.

 A native of Stonewall, Mississippi, Dunlap made his Negro leagues debut in 1936 with the Chicago American Giants, and was selected as a rookie to represent Chicago in the East–West All-Star Game.
 He played two more seasons for the club through 1938.
 Dunlap died in Los Angeles, California in 1978 at age 70.